Updated

 - You sustain a brain injury and other bodily injury in a motorcycle accident while on your way back from the Red Rock Canyon National Conservation Area;

-- A passenger in your car gets a spinal injury when a motorist rear-ends you in traffic on I-215;
+- A passenger in your car gets a spinal injury when a motorist rear-ends you in traffic on the I-215;

 - Your spouse is hit by a bus while crossing the Las Vegas Strip;